ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 const { form, message } = superForm(data.form);
 ```

-This is for displaying the message on the client, like any other store:
+It is used to display the message on the client, like any other store:

 ```svelte
 {#if $message}